USS Caron: History

 In August 1979 Soviet planes staged a mock missile attack against the Caron in the Black Sea.

 In late October, 1983 the Caron participated in Operation Urgent Fury in the vicinity of Grenada.
 Near H-hour on D-Day, 25 Oct.
 1983, the Caron recovered a 20-man Navy SEAL/Air Force reconnaissance team from waters off the island's southwest coast.
-The recon team had sortied from the USS Clifton Sprague to assess the condition of a 9,000-foot runway then under construction by Cuban workers at Point Salines.
+The recon team had sortied from the USS Clifton Sprague to assess the condition of a 9,000 ft runway then under construction by Cuban workers at Point Salines.
 Heavy swells swamped the engines of the team's small boats before they could reach shore.
 The Caron spotted them drifting offshore as dawn approached.
 Much later that day, the Caron recovered 10 more SEALs from the waters northwest of the island's capital after another commando team was driven off a radio transmitter site by a Grenadian counter-attack.
 The next afternoon, the Caron made yet a third recovery.
 The destroyer took aboard 11 Army Rangers on a raft who had been left behind on Grand Anse Beach following the successful helicopter rescue of 233 medical students and staff from St. George's University School of Medicine's beachfront campus.

 From November 1983 to March 1984 Caron was part of the Multi National Peacekeeping Force in Beirut, Lebanon.